TechExeter/gameplay2020/elsewhere.md

 description: Other local attractions
 description-long: Check out these other gaming related places - all in the city centre!
 image: assets/images/gameplay-elsewhere-board.jpg
-nav-menu: true
+nav-menu: false
-tile-order: 5
+tile-order: 6
-nav-order: 5
+nav-order: 6
 ---

 <!-- Main -->